zenseeker0/jobscraps/data/schemas/README.md

 Complete PostgreSQL schema for the JobScraps database including:
 - `scraped_jobs` table with all job posting fields
 - `search_history` table for tracking scraping operations
+- `search_sessions` table for tracking details of scraping sessions for analysis
 - Indexes for optimized querying
 - Column specifications and data types